signalfx/integrations/gateway/README.md

 #### Sending data to multiple destinations

 You can use the gateway to duplicate a data stream to multiple destinations.
-Add each destination to the `ForwardTo` block as in the following example.
+Add each destination to the `ForwardTo` block, as shown in the following example.

     "ForwardTo": [
       {